csinva/csinva.github.io/_notes/ai/decisions.md

   - *micromort* - one in a million chance of death
   - *QALY* - quality-adjusted life year
 - money
-  - agenets exhibits *monotonic preference* for more money
+  - agents exhibits *monotonic preference* for more money
   - gambling has expected monetary value = EMV
   - when utility of money is sublinear - *risk averse*
     - value agent will accept in lieu of lottery = *certainty equivalent*
     - EMV - certainty equivalent = *insurance premium*
   - when supralinear - *risk-seeking* or linear - *risk-neutral*
 - *optimizer's curse* - tendency for E[utility] to be too high
-- *descriptive theory* - how actual agents work
+- *descriptive theory* - how actual agents work vs *normative theory* - how idealized agents work
-  - decision theory - *normative theory*
   - *certainty effect* - people are drawn to things that are certain
   - *ambiguity aversion*
   - *framing effect* - wording can influence people's judgements